-CPE screening is expected to increase the demand in laboratory tests and patient management.
-The laboratory demand is based on three consecutive negative tests, with positive results being followed up by one confirmatory test.
-The patient management demand is based on the assumption that while waiting for the results of the three consuctive tests, staff would wear protective garments while attending the patients.
-The intensity of contact precaution is expected to become even stricter for the patients with a positive CPE test.
+The laboratory demand is based on three consecutive negative tests at 0, 48 and 96 hours According to the PHE Toolkit, with positive results being followed up by one confirmatory test.
+However, not all inpatients stay long enough to receive all three screens, so we modified our calculations to account for this using length of stay data for each specialty for FY2014/15.
+The patient management demand assumes that pre-emptive contact precautions are implemented, in a single room where possible.
+According to the PHE Toolkit,13 each patient should be tested at 0, 48 and 96 hours.

-However, the types of contact precautions are bound to vary according to the risk profile of the patient, the perception of clinical risk and the availability of single rooms.
-In the absence of a better measure to capture the variation in strict contact precautions, we have introduced the proxy measure of inpatient day equivalent in strict contact precautions.
-According to present guideline,13 each patient should be tested at 0, 48 and 96 hours.
-It follows that the number of inpatients in the respective specialties at higher risk who in FY2014/15 were discharged after one day would have contributed one test and one inpatient day equivalent in strict contact precautions.
-The number of inpatients who were discharged after two days would have contributed two tests and two inpatient day equivalents in strict contact precautions and so on.

-The number of tests and inpatient day equivalents in strict contact precautions were estimated for FY 2014/15 according to the following steps:

-The number of CPE tests was based on the assumption of three consecutive tests and, in case of positivity, one confirmatory test;

-The number of inpatients by length of stay by specialty in each hospital were extracted from the management information system for FY2014/15; and

-The specialties were apportioned to the respective inclusion strategy and the number of tests and equivalent inpatient days in strict contact precautions were estimated.

 Capacities

-There is no way at the moment to measure the hospital preparedness to respond to the increased demand in patient management expected by the CPE screening.
-We have therefore introduced the “potential isolation bed day equivalents“, which were obtained by multiplying the available single rooms with toilet by 365 (days in a year).
-This term should not be considered ad litteram but as a proxy for the capacity of the hospital to implement infection control measures.
-The assumption is that a hospital with a higher availability of potential isolation bed days is more capable to respond to the extra demand in inpatient day equivalents in strict contact precautions required by the CPE screening.
+We have calculated the potential isolation bed day consumption comparing the number of bed days generated for the isolation of those undergoing CPE with the number of bed days avaiable in the hospitals (number of single rooms suitable for isolation x 365 days in a year).
+The assumption is that a hospital with a higher availability of potential isolation bed days is more able to respond to the extra demand in inpatient day equivalents in contact precautions required by the CPE screening.

 Potential detection rate

-For simplicity sake, it was assumed that sensitivity and specificity of the CPE tests were 100%.
+It was assumed that sensitivity and specificity of the CPE tests were 100%.
 According to this rationale, the expected number of positive cases was equal to the number of inpatients in the specialties at risk multiplied by the proportion of carbapenem-resistant Klebsiella species and Escherichia coli by specialty according to Freeman et al. The expected number of carbapenem-resistant positive cases that were generated by each strategy was divided by the total expected cases in the whole hospital network.
-Although this detection rate is related to carbapenem-resistant bacteria, this should reflect the “potential“ detection rate of CPE too, as CPE are a fraction of the carbapenem-resistant enterobacteriaceae.
+Although this detection rate is related to carbapenem-resistant bacteria, this should reflect the “potential“ detection rate of CPE too, as CPE are a fraction of the carbapenem-resistant Enterobacteriaceae, assuming that the ratio of CRE:CPE is equal across the specialties.

 RESULTS